The research student experience

 At Winchester, research training is an essential part of research candidature.

-The University runs Research Training events throughout the year.
+The Doctoral School runs Research Training events throughout the year.
 In addition, research students register for a Postgraduate Certificate in Research Skills which runs alongside their MPhil or PhD.
 The PGCert is made up of three 20-credit modules and is taught at a distance using technology-enhanced learning.

 As well as offering students the opportunity to reflect on their own research, the PGCert also engages students in the dissemination of their work and with their own career development.
 Research students are also able to take modules preparing them for teaching in Higher Education as part of the research training programme.

-For any queries, please do not hesitate to email the PGR team.
+For any queries, please do not hesitate to email the Doctoral School.